-These festive autumn candles combine some of my very favorite craft supplies to work with: mason jars, fall leaves, and burlap ribbon.
-I love the contrasting textures of the leaves and burlap, which adds interest to an otherwise minimalist design.
-This simple project will add a rustic glamour to Thanksgiving entertaining or make a great gift.
+These festive autumn candles combine some of my very favorite craft supplies to work with: Mason jars, fall leaves, and burlap ribbon.
+I love the contrasting textures of the leaves and burlap, which adds interest to an otherwise very simple design.
+This easy project will add a rustic glamour to Thanksgiving entertaining or make a great gift.

 There are also qualities that make it quite endearing as well.
 The way the light looks through the loose weave.
 The versatility of burlap in crafts and decor.
 The natural look that can both act as a neutral background or feature.